renovatebot/renovate/docs/usage/configuration-options.md

 #### Await X time duration before Automerging

-If you have both `automerge` as well as `minimumReleaseAge` enabled, it means that PRs will be created immediately but automerging will be delayed until the time-duration has passed.
+If you enabled `automerge` _and_ `minimumReleaseAge`, it means that PRs will be created immediately but automerging will be delayed until the time-duration has passed.
 This works because Renovate will add a "renovate/stability-days" pending status check to each branch/PR and that pending check will prevent the branch going green to automerge.

 <!-- markdownlint-enable MD001 -->